 There have been efforts to transition into renewable energy to curb its carbon, although not at the pace it needs.
 India is slowly tapping into its renewable resources for the sheer demand of its massive population, according to the South China Morning Post (SCMP) article.

 It’s a fact that Asia has an abundance of renewable resources to tap into, such as solar, wind, tidal, and geothermal energy.
-The question is, will it do so and to what extent?
+The question is, will it do so, and to what extent?

 The renewable sector in Asia is growing steadily as its economy grows at 4% per annum.
 Its renewable energy capacity has doubled in the last five years, slowly phasing out the older fuel resource.
-Renewable energy installations have also grown in the regions (The Future of the Renewable Energy, 2019).
+Renewable energy installations have also grown in the regions (The Future of Renewable Energy, 2019).

 Is Asia’s Super Grid a good proposal?